ruby-formatter/rufo/README.md

 pretty annoying if the cursor is reset to the top of the editor.

-You should compute a diff between the old content and new content and apply the necessary additions.
+You should compute a diff between the old content and new content and apply the necessary changes.
 You can check out how this is done in the [Sublime Text plugin for Rufo](https://github.com/asterite/sublime-rufo):

 - [diff_match_patch.py](https://github.com/asterite/sublime-rufo/blob/master/diff_match_patch.py) contains the diff algorithm (you can port it to other languages or try to search for a similar algorithm online)